 Jules Chevalier saw the Sacred Heart as the gateway to understanding Jesus and the gospels.
 He became very much aware of the concern that Jesus felt in his heart for the ordinary person; it was a compassion for all who were suffering, be it physically or spiritually.
 He never preached a religion based on fear or legalism.

 This Spirituality recognises God’s love for all people and hence is relational.
 It affects the way we relate to people and the MSC endeavour to bring something of the kindness and compassion of Jesus into our relations with all people.
 At Daramalan we value every individual as one who is loved by Christ.

 Consequently a Spirituality of the Heart is also missionary by nature.
 Jules Chevalier had a very strong sense of mission and just as Jesus was sent into the world to bring to people an awareness of God’s love, so we share in that mission.
 The MSC endeavour to help other people believe in this love and so change the world by building a community of love.

 Daramalan College promotes a spirit of family formed by kindness and understanding, by compassion and mutual forgiveness, by gentleness, humility and simplicity, by hospitality and a sense of humour, with justice and concern for all.
 Every year, the College adopts a theme for that particular year.
-In 2017 the theme is Compassion.
+2024 is the Year of Compassion.